Is a nonviolent world possible?

 Gradual investigation

 In his Interpretation of the Yoga Sutras, therefore, Swami Harirananda Aranya points out, that the perfect realization of Ahimsa also requires concentration and meditation.
-Only in this way, we can recognize, track down, and abandon more subtle forms of violence.
+Only in this way can we recognize, track down, and abandon more subtle forms of violence.
 Thus, he emphasizes that the eight limbs of Asthanga-Yoga (Sanskrit Astha: eight, Anga: limbs) – Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana, Samadhi – each relate to the other.

 In other words, at the beginning, one may have only a vague idea of what the practice of Ahimsa might look like.
 Thus, by gradually deepening this practice – through Pranayama, the regulation and lengthening of breathing that can change emotional states, through Asanas (yoga postures) that purify the nervous and Nadi-system, through Pratyahara, directing attention inwardly to emotions and sensations or disturbing thoughts that trigger them, through Samyama (the concentrated energy of Dharana, Dhyana, and Samadhi) that leads us to a deep understanding of the effects of these Kleshas – in short, through all eights steps of the yoga-path the profound practice of nonviolence can be established.